Correcting sample selection bias with categorical outcomes: Introduction

-Building on this representation, we establish nonparametric point identification of the latent categorical distribution under exclusion restrictions similar to those in CFL.
+Building on this representation, I establish nonparametric point identification of the latent categorical distribution under exclusion restrictions similar to those in CFL.
 These restrictions remain relatively weak, allowing for substantial flexibility.
 In particular, the local dependence parameter is category-specific, so different categories can be differentially affected by the selection process.
 For instance, in occupational choice, the extent of selection may vary systematically between public and private-sector jobs, heterogeneity that parametric models cannot capture.
-To operationalize this framework, we also introduce a semiparametric multinomial logistic regression model with sample selection, in the spirit of the distribution regression approach for unordered categorical outcomes.
-We develop a two-step estimation procedure for this model and establish the asymptotic normality of the resulting estimator.
+To operationalize this framework, I also introduce a semiparametric multinomial logistic regression model with sample selection, in the spirit of the distribution regression approach for unordered categorical outcomes.
+I develop a two-step estimation procedure for this model and establish the asymptotic normality of the resulting estimator.

 To summarize, this paper makes three main contributions.
 First, it introduces the Local Logistic Representation, a new tool for modeling joint probabilities of unordered categorical outcomes and selection processes.
 Second, it establishes identification of treatment and selection parameters under exclusion restrictions, extending the scope of distribution regression methods beyond ordered outcomes.
 Third, it develops a semiparametric estimation procedure that is both flexible and computationally tractable.
 Together, these contributions provide a simple framework for studying sample selection in settings where outcomes are categorical and unordered, a context that is empirically important yet theoretically underdeveloped.
+I also apply the method to study the determinants of healthcare utilization in Côte d'Ivoire, and I find that wealth, education, being a male, and living in an urban area increase the likelihood of choosing formal healthcare over informal healthcare providers.

 The paper proceeds as follows.
-Section 2 develops the identification analysis using the new representation.
-Section 3 presents the semiparametric selection model and inference strategy.
-Section 4 concludes.
-Proofs of the results in Section 2 are collected in Appendix~A.
+Section \ref{sec2} develops the identification analysis using the new representation.
+Section \ref{sec3} presents the identification result, and section \ref{sec4}presents the semiparametric selection model and inference strategy.
+Section \ref{sec5} presents the application, and section \ref{sec6} concludes.
+Proofs are collected in the Appendix.